cryptogopher/token_voting/README.md

 There is smaller chance that other version will work out of the box than in Redmine/RoR case.
 At least bitcoind RPC seems to evolve fast right now.
 Feature requests are welcome.
 Necessary configuration will be provided later in this guide.

-2. Change to redmine user, clone plugin to your plugins directory, install gemfiles and migrate database:
+2. Login to shell, change to redmine user, clone plugin to your plugins directory, install gemfiles and migrate database:
    ```
    su - redmine
    git -C /var/lib/redmine/plugins/ clone https://github.com/cryptogopher/token_voting.git